baltimoreheritage/vacant-buildings-101/_guides/self-help-nuisance-abatement.md

 {% include requirements.html %}

 What can you do about a nuisance in your neighborhood?

 Imagine you live next door to a privately-owned vacant lot in Baltimore City covered with three-foot weeds and overgrown shrubs and trees.
 The weeds make the lot a haven for haven for rats and trash is strewn throughout the property.
-A few individuals have started to use the lot as a dumping ground for unwanted tires, sofas, and other large debris.
+Someone has started to use the lot as a dumping ground for unwanted tires, sofas, and other large debris.

 You and your neighbors are tired of looking at the eyesore and want to clean it up.
 They would like to turn the lot into something attractive and productive for the community, to ensure that it does not return to the current situation once it is cleaned up.

 Here is how you can use the common law principle of "self-help nuisance abatement" to address the problem: